Luther Teen Killed in Accident

 The female occupant of the car was treated and released for arm injuries, and the young man died at the scene.

-As news spreads of the accident, we are proceeding gently with the identity of the victim, while family members and friends are notified and gathering to mourn.
+As news spreads of the accident, we are proceeding gently with the identity of the identity of the victim, while family members and friends are notified.
 And hearts break.

 We are in contact with the family, and will identify the young man when the family allows the news, as a courtesy to them.
 Thank you for understanding.
 By now, it is likely that those who know the family, and the many friends of the young man who was a student at Luther High School, already are reeling with the tragic news.
 Many are seeking ways to minister to this family, as we do when terrible things happen.
 Many already are doing so.